blues/sparrow-reference-web-app/README.md

 Currently you cannot change the name of a gateway through the Sparrow starter user interface.
 If you would like to update a gateway’s name complete the following steps:

 1. Visit [Notehub](https://notehub.io) and open your project.
-1. Click **Devices** menu in the navigation to view all devices on your project.
+1. Click **Devices** menu in the menu to view all devices on your project.
 1. Locate the device you would like to update in the device list, and double click it.
 1. Click the **Environment** tab to view the device’s environment variables.
 1. Update the value of the `_sn` environment variable to your new name.